MRT Line 4 (Metro Manila): Stations

 The stations are divided into two types: the narrow-width and the standard-width stations.
 For both types, the platform length is consistently 120 m long.
 These will also have three levels with one each for ground access, concourse and platforms to be built on top of center islands.
 The narrow width stations are 17 m wide and instead of having its own ground level entries, it will utilize neighboring commercial structures to access the concourse.
 The standard-width types are 28 m wide and will have its own dedicated ground-level entrance.

 EDSA station will have its own design, being 150 m long and will have 2 different concourses.

 Rolling stock

 The line will initially use 5-car electric multiple unit trains.
 The stations are also designed for an expansion to 6 cars.
 The car length for each train is 20 m including couplers, which would mean a total length of 100 m for the initial 5-car trains and 120 m for the 6-car trains.
 A 5-car train is capable of carrying 1,000 passengers.
 To achieve the 4-minute headway target, up to 35 trainsets shall be ordered which corresponds to the number of rolling stock operators in the operations stage.
+The trains will also be 2.8 m wide.

-The electrification system remains unknown as of September 2022.
+The electrification system will be at 1,500 volts DC using overhead lines as with the LRT Line 2 and the North–South Commuter Railway.